chloerudals/DLIP_LAB4/README.md

 4. Overwrite [datasets.py](https://github.com/chloerudals/DLIP_LAB4/blob/main/datasets.py) to your ***yolov5\utils*** directory.

 ## Future work
+- Detect the parking lines without conducting parking space image and adjusting the lines.
 - Specify the vehicles whether they are entering, leaving or staying for a minute.
 - Give an alarm to the securitary, if there is a double-parked car.